-The City's basic financial statements include the accounts of all City operations.
-The criteria for including legally separate organizations as component units within the City's reporting entity are set forth in Section 2100 of GASB's Codification of Governmental Accounting and Financial Reporting Standards (GASB Codification).
 In accordance with GASB Codification, the City's financial statements include the Hallettsville Economic Development Corporation as a blended component unit.
 The Hallettsville Economic Development Corporation is made up of two separate corporations, the 4A Manufacturing Development Corporation and the 4B Business Development Corporation.
-Their purpose is to promote development in the City and the City has operational responsibility for them and manages their activities.
-They are reported as special revenue funds in the City's financial statements for the year ended December 31, 2022.
+Their purpose is to promote development in the City.
+The City has operational responsibility for them and manages their activities.
+They are reported as special revenue funds in the City's financial statements for the year ended December 31, 2024.